Napa High School

-Napa High School, established in 1897, is a four-year comprehensive high school located in Napa, California.
-The high school is a comprehensive high school of 1860 students.
+Napa High School, established in 1897, is a four-year comprehensive high school located in Napa, California with 1860 students.
 It is one of three comprehensive high schools in the Napa Valley Unified School District.
 The other comprehensive high schools are Vintage High School and American Canyon High School.
 In addition, the district has a small technology high school, New Technology High School; a Catholic high school, Justin-Siena High School; and four comprehensive middle schools fed by 19 elementary schools.

 Sports

 Napa High was part of the Monticello Empire League (MEL).
 However, Napa High switched leagues in the 2018–19 school year and now play in the Vine Valley Athletic League.
 The Vine Valley Athletic League consists of seven California high schools: Napa High School, American Canyon High School, Casa Grande High School, Justin Siena High School, Petaluma High School, Sonoma Valley High School, and Vintage High School.

 Napa High School offers several sports, which are separated into Fall, Winter, and Spring seasons with Summer practice for certain sports.